UMD-ACES/MITM/config/README.md

 # Config

-rename to mitm.js when you run
+run with autoaccess false and config set?

+TODO: Not sure what autoaccess is.

+TODO: Handle different mount points for different honeypots?

+TODO: Pair alphabet letters or are letters not "inverses" of each other?

-test_mitm.js was a test. probably don't use in production
+mitm_test.js was a test. probably don't use in production